 1. Machine Options

-Think about how much coffee you and your household consume, and what type.
-If you won’t have anything but a latte, then don’t get a 12-cup pot drip machine!
+Think about how much coffee you and your household consume and what type.
+If you don’t have anything but a latte, then don’t get a 12-cup pot drip machine!
 Likewise, if you’re a busy household with a thirst for coffee, is a semi-automatic barista-style machine going to work.

 Espresso machines are much more akin to what you’ll see in a coffee shop.
-They use pressure and steam, so are generally larger and more expensive.
-Some (like the De’longhi) are super automatic, but most require at least a little work from you as the user.
+They use pressure and steam, so they are generally larger and more expensive.
+Some (like the De’longhi) are super-automatic, but most require at least a little work from you as the user.
 They’re also at a much higher price point.